 Davidson was the first liberal arts college in the nation to establish this type of program, in part because affordability of education has always been a priority for the college.
 Davidson's founders were determined to keep the cost of education within the reach of many in our land, who could not otherwise obtain it.
-The Davidson Trust helps realize that historic goal, and through it, sustains a diverse academic community united by intelligence, curiosity, courage, ambition, and character.
+The Davidson Trust helps realize that historic goal, and through it, sustains an academic community united by intelligence, curiosity, courage, ambition, and character.
 By ensuring access for all students, Davidson keeps faith with its past and secures its future.

 In 2012, Davidson alumnus and long-time supporter Edward L. "Ted" Baker '57, bequeathed the college a $25-million gift in support of The Davidson Trust.